 - Advertising must be truthful and not misleading…

 - Advertiser must substantiate any express or implied claims…

 - Any disclosures necessary to make an ad accurate must be clear and conspicuous…

-Here’s a few ads found inside the NativeAdBuzz dashboard that are perfectly acceptable – note how they don’t make specific claims or promises?
+Here’s an ad found inside the NativeAdBuzz dashboard that are perfectly acceptable – note how it doesn’t make specific claims or promises?

 Now, alongside the points above, the FTC also states that ‘Online Advertising needs to be disclosed as such.’

 It then goes on to say…